kuranez/daily-quote/README.md

 This keeps your profile repository automatically updated with the latest script improvements and fixes from this repository, while preserving your own README.md.

+## Troubleshooting

+**Workflow fails with permission error**: Go to your repository Settings → Actions → General → Workflow permissions and select "Read and write permissions".

 ## Example Quote

 <!--QUOTE_START-->